sitelease/acappella/README.md

 https://composer.my-website.com/packages.json).
 All other queries must be forwarded to `public/index.php`.
 A documented Nginx configuration example can be found here: `config/templates/nginx.conf`.

+5. Use the `cli` application from your server and run the following command `php bin/cli sync` : this will fully synchronize your GitLab server with your CompoLab repository.
+Once executed, all distribution archives will be stored in the CompoLab cache and the `packages.json` index will be up to date.

-5. From your GitLab instance, go to the `Admin Area` > `System hooks` and configure a system hook with URL `https://composer.my-website.com/gitlab` (where `composer.my-website.com` is the domain or IP you want to use with your CompoLab instance), no secret token as you are advised to insure security at the web server level, and check only `Push events`, `Tag push events` and `Enable SSL verification` (if your web server is properly configured to accept SSL requests).
+6. From your GitLab instance, go to the `Admin Area` > `System hooks` and configure a system hook with URL `https://composer.my-website.com/gitlab` (where `composer.my-website.com` is the domain or IP you want to use with your CompoLab instance), no secret token as you are advised to insure security at the web server level, and check only `Push events`, `Tag push events` and `Enable SSL verification` (if your web server is properly configured to accept SSL requests).

+You're all set: your repository is complete and any future push/tag made to GitLab will be registred by CompoLab.

 ### Usage

 In order to let your local Composer installation know where to find your CompoLab repository, you need to add some configuration.
+You may configure your repository from your machine or directly from your package.

 ##### Local setting
 You may execute the following command on your local computer/server to let Composer knows about the existance of